Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "USER_REQUIRED","403","There is no user context."," ``{""explanation"": ""Please log in to do that."", ""message"": ""Forbidden"", ""reason"": ""USER_REQUIRED""}`` "
-   "CANT_RESTRICT_MODERATOR","400","There is not user associated with the conversation."," ``{""fields"": [null], ""explanation"": null, ""message"": ""Bad Request"", ""reason"": ""CANT_RESTRICT_MODERATOR""}`` "
    "CONVERSATION_NOT_FOUND","404","The conversation ID36 does not exist.","
    ``{""fields"": [""conversation_id""], ""explanation"": ""No conversation found."", ""message"": ""Not Found"", ""reason"": ""CONVERSATION_NOT_FOUND""}``
    "

-|

-.. csv-table:: HTTP Errors
-   :header: "Status Code","Description"

-   "500","The subreddit associated with the conversation ID36 is not moderated by you."
+   "INVALID_MOD_PERMISSIONS","403","The subreddit associated with the conversation ID36 is not moderated by you."," ``{""fields"": [null], ""explanation"": null, ""message"": ""Forbidden"", ""reason"": ""INVALID_MOD_PERMISSIONS""}`` "
+   "CANT_RESTRICT_MODERATOR","400","There is no user associated with the conversation."," ``{""fields"": [null], ""explanation"": null, ""message"": ""Bad Request"", ""reason"": ""CANT_RESTRICT_MODERATOR""}`` "

 .. seealso:: https://www.reddit.com/dev/api/#POST_api_mod_conversations_:conversation_id_approve